 Information To Prove Eligibility

-Together with the exemption application, the veteran must also submit a copy of his or her discharge of release from the U.S. Armed Forces under honorable conditions.
+Together with the exemption application, the veteran must also submit a copy of his or her discharge of release from the U.S. Armed Forces under honorable conditions or a letter from the NYS Division of Veterans’ Services (DVS) stating that the veteran now meets the character of discharge criteria for all of the benefits and services listed in the Restoration of Honor Act.
 The veteran’s Form DD-214 contains most of the information our office needs to determine eligibility.
-Other written documentation may also be necessary to prove eligibility, such as Veterans Administration documentation of a disability rating, etc.
+Other written documentation may also be necessary to prove eligibility, such as Veterans Administration documentation of a disability rating, etc. Proof of residency must also be submitted with the application.